-If you’re desperately trying to qualify for multiple surveys (saying ‘yes’ to everything like being in the market for a new car, wanting to buy a new house, and wanting to travel the world for a year), or if you’re trying to get through a tedious survey and becoming inattentive, you may be flagged as exhibiting ‘desperation behaviour’ by a survey panel’s system.
+If you’re desperately trying to qualify for multiple surveys (saying “yes” to everything like being in the market for a new car, wanting to buy a new house, and wanting to travel the world for a year), or if you’re trying to get through a tedious survey and becoming inattentive, you may be flagged as exhibiting “desperation behavior” by a survey panel’s system.

-It’s something to be mindful of as a survey taker.
+It’s something to keep in mind as a survey taker.
 Take a break or come back to it the next day if you’re getting upset with surveys.

 Hopefully, the points above shed some light on why you could be having these problems, why they occur, and what you can do about it.